opensyria/OpenSyria/AUDIT_REPORT.md

 **Audit Findings:**
 - ✅ Correct algorithm selection based on height
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: No negative test showing that a block with valid SHA256d PoW but at height >= nRandomXForkHeight is rejected, or that a pre-fork block with RandomX PoW is rejected.
     - How to validate: Construct block at height nRandomXForkHeight with valid SHA256d hash but invalid RandomX proof; submit via submitblock RPC and assert rejection with "high-hash-randomx" error.
 Repeat inverse test for pre-fork height with RandomX PoW.
 - ✅ Key block hash validation (null check)
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Audit states null key block hash causes rejection but provides no test case triggering this condition (e.g., requesting validation before blockchain data is available).
     - How to validate: Mock GetRandomXKeyBlockHash to return null; attempt block validation and verify it returns false with appropriate error.
 Test during initial sync when pindex chain is incomplete.
 - ✅ Height-aware powLimit in CheckProofOfWorkImpl
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Claims height-aware powLimit but no test confirms CheckProofOfWorkImpl uses the correct limit (SHA256d vs RandomX) based on the height parameter.
     - How to validate: Unit test calling CheckProofOfWorkImpl with heights spanning fork boundary; verify it accepts hashes meeting RandomX powLimit post-fork but rejects same hash pre-fork (and vice versa for SHA256d).
 - ✅ No code paths bypass PoW validation
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Broad claim without comprehensive path analysis.
 Block acceptance has multiple entry points (P2P, RPC, initial sync); no evidence all paths enforce full PoW validation.
     - How to validate: Trace all block submission paths (ProcessNewBlock, submitblock RPC, AcceptBlock, LoadBlockIndex); instrument code to log PoW validation calls; submit test blocks via each path and confirm CheckProofOfWorkAtHeight is invoked with check_pow=true for all except disk reload.